To use any RCC resources, you must first sign-up for an RCC System Account. This page describes how RCC System Accounts work.

 If you are having trouble using your account, refer to the following common scenarios.
 If none of these match your issue, please submit a support request.

-- Account not Active or Locked - Visit the Manage Account section of our website to view your account status.
+- Account not active or locked - Visit the our self-service portal to view your account status.
 We generally lock your account if your sponsor has not approved your account in the past year, but your account may be locked for any number of reasons.

-- Forgotten Password - You can easily reset your password at the Manage Account section of our website.
+- Forgotten password - You can easily reset your password through our self-service portal.

-- Cannot Connect to Servers - Are you off-campus?
-If so, you will need to use the FSU VPN to connect to RCC Systems.
+- Cannot connect to servers - Are you off-campus?
+If so, you will need to use the FSU VPN to connect to RCC systems.
 Refer to our guide.
-If you are on-campus or using the VPN and still cannot connect, check our status page to see if any systems are offline.
+If you are on-campus or using the VPN and still cannot connect, please submit a support request to staff.

-- Need Access to Group - All users are enrolled in our General Access group, which provides access to basic resources at the RCC.
-If you need to enroll in another group to gain access to a particular server, storage resource, or HPC queue, you can do that at the Manage Account section of our website.
+- Need access to group - All users are enrolled in our General Access group, which provides access to basic resources at the RCC.
+If you need to enroll in another group to gain access to a particular server, storage resource, or HPC queue, you can do that at our self-service portal.